district-5/php-mondoc/README.md

   a `_v` variable in the model, which you can choose to increment when you choose.
   * You can detect if a model has a version by calling `isVersionableModel()` on the model.
 * `MondocCreatedDateTrait` - Adds a `cd` property to a model to utilise as a created date.
-  * This value is automatically assigned, but you can override the default by assigning a value to the `cd` property.
+  * This value is automatically assigned to the current UTC date upon initial save of a model, or if an existing model is updated and the `cd` property has not been set.
+You can override this behaviour by assigning a value to the `cd` property.
 * `MondocModifiedDateTrait` - Adds a `md` property to a model to utilise as an updated date.
-  * This value is automatically assigned, but you can override the default by assigning a value to the `md` property.
+  * This value is automatically assigned the current UTC date, but you can override this behaviour by assigning a value to the `md` property prior to saving.

 **Traits examples**